prakharmrsl/easypcceo.github.io/pages/best-1440p-gaming-monitors/best-1440p-gaming-monitors.md

 ![ASUS Designo MX27AQ](/img/1440p-monitors/asus-mx27aq.png){: .img-middle}

 **4.** The ASUS Designo MX27AQ has it all.
 The IPS panel is absolutely stunning.
 It has a 27 inch display and delivers 100% sRGB colour space.
-It's even equipped with an awesome built-in speaker system and a 178 degree viewing angle.
+It's even equipped with an awesome built-in speaker system and a 178-degree viewing angle.

 [View on Amazon](http://amzn.to/2Af8KMG){: .big-button}